LovelyZeeiam/CraftGame/README.md

 #### Linux && MacOS

-I have no computer running Linux or MacOS. but I'm convinced it be able to run by typing the following 2 commands.
+I have no computer running Linux or MacOS. but I'm convinced it be able to run by typing the following 3 commands.

+> chmod +x gradlew

 > ./gradlew build